 - Americans with Disabilities Act (ADA)

 The Florida Civil Rights Act also protects Florida employees.
-When these laws are violated, the employee should contact a hostile work environment lawyer to determine their best legal course of action moving forward.
-One or more of these laws could support a hostile work environment claim.
+When these laws are violated, the employee should contact an employment and labor law attorney to determine their best legal course of action moving forward.
+One or more of these laws could support a claim.
 It depends on the particulars of your situation.

 Examples of a Hostile Work Environment